Mert18/Mert18/README.md

 *Learning web development for over one year.*

-*I dedicated myself to learn necessary technologies and tools to be a full stack developer.*
+*I have dedicated myself to learn necessary technologies and tools to be a full stack developer.*

 *I enjoy making websites and applications*